BvoJa/Chess_Game/README.md

 ## Guide to use
-Clone the repo locally and then click ChessGame.exe to run
+Clone this repo locally and then click ChessGame.exe to play

 ## Project Structure